A Hessian-dependent functional with free boundaries and applications to mean-field games: Introduction

 The analysis of \eqref{eq_mainfunc} relates closely with the system

 where $F_{i,j}(M)$ denotes the derivative of $F$ with respect to the entry $m_{i,j}$ of $M$.
 Here, the unknown is a pair $(u,m)$ solving the problem in a sense we make precise further.

 The system in \eqref{eq_mfgmain} amounts to the Euler-Lagrange equation associated with \eqref{eq_mainfunc}.
 We notice that \eqref{eq_mfgmain} satisfies an \emph{adjoint structure}.
 Its double-divergence equation is the formal adjoint, in the $L^2$-sense, of the linearized fully nonlinear problem.
 Due to such a distinctive pattern, we refer to \eqref{eq_mfgmain} as a fully nonlinear mean-field game with free boundary.
+Interpreting the first equation in \eqref{eq_mfgmain} as a Hamilton-Jacobi equation, it becomes natural to ask about the underlying stochastic optimal control problem.
+We do not examine this matter in the present paper.

-The profession has largely studied fully nonlinear elliptic operators as well as equations in the double-divergence form.
+Fully nonlinear elliptic operators and equations in the double-divergence form have been studied by many authors.
 An attempt to put together a comprehensive list of references on those topics is unrealistic.
 For that reason, we mention solely the monographs \cite{bkrsbook,ccbook} and the references therein.

 Our analysis sits at the intersection of Hessian-dependent functionals, free boundary problems, and mean-field games systems.
 Hence we proceed with some context on those classes of problems.
 Hessian-dependent functionals play an essencial role in various contexts.
 From a purely mathematical viewpoint, they are useful to produce examples of conformally invariant energies.
 In dimension $d=4$, this is the case of